Bluntnose minnow: Habitat

 Bluntnose minnows can be found in lakes, rivers, ponds and streams, showing a preference for shallow, clear water with a sandy bottom.
 Their habitats range from headwater bogs, swamps, and springs to rivers, ponds, and lakes.
 Sometimes, up to a dozen species of minnows can be found in a single stream of moderate size.
 They can be found swimming in large groups or alone.

 Diet

 These fish prefer to feed on aquatic insects, algae, diatoms, aquatic insect larvae, and small crustaceans called entomostracans.
 Occasionally they will eat fish eggs or small fish.

 Life cycle

 Bluntnose minnows spawn from early spring to midsummer, depending on their habitat.
 They attach their eggs under stones in depressions they have dug.
 During the mating season, the heads of the males will become darker and their bodies bluish.
-They also develop three rows of tubercles (bumps) on their heads.
+They also develop three rows of nuptial tubercles (bumps) on their heads.
 Eggs hatch in eight to fourteen days.